Time-Optimal Control via Heaviside Step-Function Approximation: Evaluation

-The results are given in fig.~\ref{fig:manip2d}.
-Our algorithm ADTOC (tab.~\ref{tab:topmaprx}) with $\Delta t = 0.01$~s ($T^*_{\text{ADTOC},\Delta t = 0.01}=0.66$) recovers a sharp bang-bang control profile for both $\tau_1$ and $\tau_2$ (computation time 22~s with 121 solver iterations, $N=80$).
+The results are given in Fig.~\ref{fig:manip2d}.
+Our algorithm ADTOC (Tab.~\ref{tab:topmaprx}) with $\Delta t = 0.01$~s ($T^*_{\text{ADTOC},\Delta t = 0.01}=0.66$) recovers a sharp bang-bang control profile for both $\tau_1$ and $\tau_2$ (computation time 22~s with 121 solver iterations, $N=80$).
 The control vanishes at approximately 0.72~s with $\Vert f_{\text{ter}} \Vert\approx 10^{-15}$.
 This is in contrast to $\Delta t = 0.1$~s ($T^*_{\text{ADTOC},\Delta t = 0.1}=0.57$, computation time 1.5~s with 88 solver iterations, $N=25$) with the control and task error vanishing only at approximately 0.8~s.

-Next, we report the results for GPOPS with 50 collocation points.
+Next, we report the results for GPOPS with 80 collocation points computed in 7.55~s and 28 solver iterations.
 We have $T^*=1.04$~s (the last time with non-zero control and task error).
 As can be seen from the corresponding joint trajectory, a different inverse kinematics solution to the boundary condition $f_{\text{ter}} = 0$ is found which is less time-optimal than the one found for our method (note that there is an infinite number of solutions due to robot redundancy~\cite{Siciliano1991}).
-This is due to the non-linear optimizer not finding a better (global) solution to the problem.
+This is due to the non-linear optimizer not finding a better solution to the problem.
 Nonetheless, the bang-bang control profile is time-optimal with respect to the identified joint trajectory.